nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:fjord2.avif(Two men look out at the fjord from the cliff.)

+::image:hat.avif(A cowboy takes a walk by the fjord.)

+The biggest of these bergs face further waits once they reach the mouth.
+A large moraine deposit, left over from the previous Ice Age, raises the seabed to less than 250 metres below.
+Like a speed bump, the taller icebergs run aground, where they loiter for a year or two, moving laterally, until they melt enough to clear it.

 ::image:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)

 What you're seeing is _just the tip of the iceberg_.
 Ninety percent of its volume is under the sea.
 The biggest of these stands at a hundred metres above the sea, and nine hundred metres below.